Riverfount/snow/README.md

-# Blog build with Python
+# Snow a simple web framework

+This repository is an effort to understand how the web framework works.
+We started with a simple static page rendering engine until we arrived at a simple framework called Snow.

 ## First way with Pure Python

 The main goal of this repository is to study Python to develop a web application without any framework or external library just using built-in functions and classes of Python itself.

 We'll follow these steps: